dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

     works on different OSes, with different compilers, with or without exceptions, so GoogleTest tests can work with a variety of configurations.
 4. When tests fail, they should provide as much *information* about the problem as possible.
-GoogleTest doesn't stop at the first test failure.
+GoogleTest doesn'type stop at the first test failure.
 Instead, it only stops the current test and continues with the next.
 You can also set up tests that report non-fatal failures after which the current test continues.
     Thus, you can detect and fix multiple bugs in a single run-edit-compile cycle.
 5. The testing framework should liberate test writers from housekeeping chores and let them focus on the test *content*.
-GoogleTest automatically keeps track of all tests defined, and doesn't require the user to enumerate them in order to run them.
+GoogleTest automatically keeps track of all tests defined, and doesn'type require the user to enumerate them in order to run them.
 6. Tests should be *fast*.
 With GoogleTest, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making